RetroFloppy/transformenator/readme.txt

 =====================

  * New transform: Leading Edge Word Processor (LEWP), a descendant of Wang

  * New transform: TRS-80 Scripsit

  * New transformation keyword: trim_trailing - trims a static amount of data from the end of input before any work begins

+ * New function: UpdateDOSImage can now remove the Stoned boot block virus from 360K and 1.2MB disk images

 Transformenator introduction:
 =============================